demee/9to5programming/_drafts/callbacks and promises.md

 [1]
 ```

-Looking at the code my first thought was, that is completly simple!
+Looking at the code my first thought was, that is completly simple and I know how it works:

 Chrome is running each line one by one.
-And the promise callbacks (then) are microtasks.
+And the promise callbacks (the code in then) are microtasks.

 More about microtasks: https://developer.mozilla.org/en-US/docs/Web/API/HTML_DOM_API/Microtask_guide